IRaH

 IRaH is a British-Indian English and Hindi language science fiction thriller film, directed by Sam Bhattacharjee and produced by Big Films Media and Thrill Films.
 The cast includes Rohit Roy, Rajesh Sharma, Fagun Thakrar, Karishma Kotak and Ameet Chana, and is set against a backdrop of technological advancements and ethical dilemmas.

 Plot

-The ground-breaking digital archiving platform IRaH was introduced by the creative firm ELEMON.
-The brilliant CEO of ELEMON, Hari Singh, has the potential to profit millions from this most recent achievement.
+The digital archiving platform IRaH was introduced by the creative firm ELEMON.
+The CEO of ELEMON, Hari Singh, has the potential to profit millions from this most recent achievement.
 But when IRaH's actual potential becomes apparent, Hari finds himself questioning the ethics of the new AI digital world he has contributed to.